Fastest Descent

 Given these assumptions, and knowing conservation of energy, we can derive the speed of the ball at any given point along the slope, which is uniquely determined by the height $h$ of the point. $$E = \frac{1}{2}mv^2 + mgh \Rightarrow v(h) = \sqrt{2g(h_0 - h)}$$

 Then we can discretize the slope into $M-1$ segments with $M$ points.
-Given that we know the distance of the segment and velocity over which the ball travels over each segment, we can approximate the time it takes to travel over the segment and arrive at a table like one below, where $t_i$ is the time when ball reaches point $i$.
+Given that we know the distance of each segment and the velocity at which the ball travels over each segment, we can approximate the time it takes to travel over the segment and arrive at a table like the one below, where $t_i$ is the time when the ball reaches point $i$.

 $i$ | $t_i$ | $x_i$ | $y_i$ |